tatdef/IH_project3_NewMarkets/README.md

 ## Project Description

-The goal of this project is to combine everything you have learned about data wrangling, cleaning, and manipulation with Pandas so you can see how it all works together.
+The goal of the project is to combine everything you have learned about data wrangling, cleaning, and manipulation with Pandas so you can see how it all works together.

----

 ## Project Goals and Steps

 The goals of this project is to apply the data preparation knowledge and to train more in  Python and SQL.

 - Plan your work
 - Manage your git repository.